-- Almost Awakened, featured on this website, focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself, others and God in an era marked by civil rights, the Vietnam War, same-sex marriage and terrorism?”
-My first draft is done, and I aim to polish, then publish it, later this year,
+- Love, Hate and Hope. the trilogy featured on this website, focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself, others and God in an era marked by civil rights, the Vietnam War, same-sex marriage and terrorism?”
+My first draft of the first two novels are done, and I aim to polish, then publish them, later this year,

 Whether you’re at work, home or somewhere else, I think these strategies can help.

 - What do you see when you’re afraid, depressed or angry at yourself or others?
 The good stuff or the bad stuff?
 When we’re stressed, most of us are blind to the good about ourselves and the world.
 That’s stress blindness or, “stupidvision,” as my characters begin calling it after visiting the Bahamas,

 - And if you just see the bad stuff, what kind of decision will you make?
 A bad one!

 - How do you stop stress blindness? …You guessed it, forgiveness.